-It is important that people are involved in decision making about services that partnership to make sure that people with a learning disability, autism or both are a part of NHS decision making.
+It is important that people are involved in decision making about services that partnership to make sure that people with a learning disability, autistic people and family carers are a part of NHS decision making.

 - Easy read newsletters

 - Update emails (email us if you would like to receive these)